 Each study in St Ives is magical.
 The light, the smell and sound of the sea gilds the intensive study with a unique sense of stepping into another world.
 This study of The Years, the last novel published by Virginia Woolf while she was still alive, expands our time in Cornwall to five days as requested by past participants.
 We will meet Wednesday evening for our first exploration with six more meetings spread over the coming days to allow time for enjoyment of the natural and cultural gems offered in this beautiful place.
 This will be the Salon’s first study of The Years; this study will have the exploratory energy that a first Salon study offers.

-IN LIGHT OF THE CURRENT PANDEMIC, the dates for this study are shifted: October 14th-18th 2020 …there are three spaces available.
+IN LIGHT OF THE CURRENT PANDEMIC, the dates for this study are shifted: April 14th-18th 2021 …there is ONE space available.

 The Years is described as a family saga–and is often considered more accessible than other works by Woolf.
 With the experience of many studies of To The Lighthouse, Between the Acts, The Waves and Mrs Dalloway, I have come to relish the subtle profundity beneath the language experimentation and interior explorations that Woolf offers.
 The Years engages history– the personal history of a family, the mantel of history of a people, the sense of a denigrated future in the shadow of historical myths and mistakes–and considers how various characters negotiate this troubled inheritance.
 Woolf moves deftly between the individual and the larger cultural landscapes–illuminating how one person can exist in their vulnerable selfhood amidst the waves of the world around them.